 If a patient may pose a serious risk to others through being unfit to work then you may think a limited disclosure may be justified in the public interest.

-Sports physicians employed by clubs also owe a contractual duty to their employers, but have a professional ethical responsibility of confidentiality towards the sportsmen and women they treat.
+Sports physicians employed by clubs also owe a contractual duty to their employers, but have a professional ethical responsibility of confidentiality towards the people they treat.
 For example, when reporting on a patient's health assessment to the coach or management, you may only disclose the results of the assessment, and not the patient's confidential clinical details.
 More details can only be disclosed with the patient's consent.

 A doctor who sees an individual for an insurance company - for example, to assess life expectancy - must make sure the person they are examining understands what the consultation is for and get permission in writing before going ahead.
 The person must understand the reason for the disclosure, the extent of the information to be disclosed and the fact that relevant information cannot be concealed or omitted.